-During the years ended December 31, 2013 and 2012, the Company did not declare or pay any cash dividends on the ordinary shares.
+During the year ended December 31, 2013, the Company did not declare or pay any cash dividends on the ordinary shares.

-22. PROVISIONAL LICENSE, COOPERATION AGREEMENT, OPERATING AGREEMENT AND MCP LEASE AGREEMENT FOR CITY OF DREAMS MANILA
+21. REGULAR/PROVISIONAL LICENSE, COOPERATION AGREEMENT, OPERATING AGREEMENT AND MCP LEASE AGREEMENT FOR CITY OF DREAMS MANILA

-(a) Provisional License
+(a) Regular/Provisional License

-On October 25, 2012, further to the Cooperation Agreement as mentioned in item (b) below, PAGCOR acknowledged the inclusion of, amongst others, MCE Leisure as a co-licensee, as well as the "special purpose entity", to take effect as of March 13, 2013, the effective date of the Cooperation Agreement, allowing MCE Leisure to be the operator to operate the casino business and as representative for itself and on behalf of the other co-licensees including SM Investments Corporation, SM Land, Inc., SM Hotels and Conventions Corporation, SM Commercial Properties, Inc. and SM Development Corporation (collectively the "SM Group"), PremiumLeisure and Amusement, Inc. ("PLAI") and Belle under the Provisional License in their dealings with PAGCOR.
-SM Group, Belle and PLAI are collectively referred to as the "Philippine Parties".
-As a result, MCE Holdings (Philippines) Corporation, a direct subsidiary of MCP, and its subsidiaries including MCE Leisure (collectively the "MCE Holdings Group") and the Philippine Parties together became co-licensees (the "Licensees") under the Provisional License to be issued to peration of City of Dreams Manila.
-The Provisional License, as well as any regular license to be issued to replace it upon satisfaction of certain conditions, is concurrent with section 13 of Presidential Decree No. 1869, will expire on July 11, 2033.
-Further details of the terms and commitments under the Provisional License are included in Note 23(c).
+As of March 13, 2013, PAGCOR allowed the inclusion of, amongst others, MCE Leisure as a co-licensee, as well as the "special purpose entity" to operate the casino business and as representative for itself and on behalf of the other co-licensees including SM Investments Corporation ("SMIC"), PremiumLeisure and Amusement, Inc. ("PLAI") and Belle under the provisional license (the "Provisional License") in their dealings with PAGCOR.
+SMIC, PLAI and Belle are collectively referred to as the "Philippine Parties".
+As a result, MCE Holdings (Philippines) Corporation, a subsidiary of MCP, and its subsidiaries including MCE Leisure (collectively the "MCE Holdings Group") and the Philippine Parties together became co-licensees (the "Licensees") under the Provisional License granted by PAGCOR for the establishment and operation of City of Dreams Manila.